-A client of mine owned a small business, and he made $63,000 in profits after all the basic expenses.
-That same year, he sold a rental house that he purchased and rehabed that generated him $30,000 in long-term capital gains.
+A client of mine owned a small business and made $63,000 in profits after all the basic expenses.
+That same year, he flipped a rental house generating him $30,000 in long-term capital gains.
 Obviously, that placed him over the $78,750 income threshold.
 Therefore, his tax advisor and I had to come up with ways to reduce his taxable income.
 We used retirement accounts and HSAs.
 We did everything we talked about in my most recent article, and ultimately, we got his income below $78,750.
 Because of that, he paid zero taxes on the $30,000 earnings he made on the rental house he sold.

 You might be able to do the same thing.

 The first thing I’m going to tell you to do is to hold on.
 If at all possible, don’t sell a capital asset in the first 12 months.

 The Internal Revenue Service separates capital gains into two different classifications: short-term gains and long-term gains.
 If you sell a capital asset within the first 12 months of having it, then you’ll have to pay ordinary income tax rates up to 37% on that gain.
 However, if you wait 12 months before selling the capital asset, you would owe long-term capital gains tax rates up to 20% on your profits.
 That’s a significant difference!